 Designated Tuition.
-(Sec.
-55.16 Tex.
-Ed.
-Code).
-The Board of Regents of Midwestern State University is authorized to charge and collect from students and others for the occupancy, services, use, and/or availability of all or any of its property, buildings, structures, activities, operations, or other facilities, in such amounts and in such manner as may be determined by the Board.
-Currently (Fall 2010), the local tuition rate is \$96.55 per semester credit hour.
+The Board of Regents of Midwestern State University is authorized to charge and collect from students and others fees for the occupancy, services, use, and/or availability of all or any of its property, buildings, structures, activities, operations, or other facilities, in such amounts and in such manner as may be determined by the Board.
+Currently (Fall 2012), the local tuition rate is \$111.50 per semester credit hour.

 Student Service Fee.
-(Sec.
-54.503 Tex.
-Ed.
-Code).
 The Board of Regents of Midwestern State University is authorized to charge and collect fees from students to cover the cost of student services which the Board deems necessary or desirable in carrying out the educational functions of Midwestern State University.
 The fees charged and collected will be \$15.50 per semester credit hour with a maximum charge of \$250.00 for any one semester or summer session.